Generic Name: entacapone (en-TAK-a-pone)

 Changes in the color of urine (brownish orange); constipation; diarrhea; dizziness; drowsiness; dry mouth; nausea; stomach pain; tiredness; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; confusion; fainting; fever; hallucinations; mental or mood changes; muscle pain, stiffness, or rigidity; new or increased involuntary movements; severe or persistent dizziness or nausea; severe, persistent, or watery diarrhea; shortness of breath; unusual skin growths or change in the appearance of a mole.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; confusion; fainting; fever; hallucinations; mental, mood, or behavior changes; muscle pain, stiffness, or rigidity; new or increased involuntary movements; severe or persistent dizziness or nausea; severe, persistent, or watery diarrhea; shortness of breath; unusual skin growths or change in the appearance of a mole.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.